 Frames start at around £157, with almost 95% at that price, and there really is something for everyone.

 You’re not just about selling frames are you?

 Sales is not number one, guidance is the spirit.
 We offer help in choosing frames with an emphasis on the fit which is as much a priority as style.
 We don’t test eyes, but we do dispense all prescriptions, and provide aftercare and personal service.

 A wide range and all ages.
 They’re often creative, fashion conscious, and music loving.
 Some recent clients include Courtney Pine, Lady Gaga and Will.I.Am.

 As one of the 14 Selfridges Bright Old Things 2015, we got to showcase the Black Eyewear collection in Oxford Street.
 We’re also collaborating with designer Nicomeda Talevera for London Collections: Men 2015, and celebrated photographer Todd Selby.

 What are your favourite eating and drinking places?

 I often go next door to Trattoria Mondello for the excellent Italian food.
-Busabai Eathai is a favourite and the restaurant in Heal’s for fantastic food in relaxing surroundings.
+Busaba is a favourite and the cafe in Heal’s for fantastic food in relaxing surroundings.

 Describe Fitzrovia in three words.